 Today’s Topic: The Best Ways to Build Confidence

 I am coach Rebecca Smith with Complete Performance Coaching.
-I am the founder of this company, which provides both one-on-one and virtual support for young athletes who are looking to increase confidence, overcome fear, and unlock peak potential.
-We do this through both the team of coaches that help athletes all over the world through FaceTime and Skype, and through the Perform Happy community.
+I am the founder of this company which provides both one-on-one and virtual support for young athletes who are looking to increase confidence, overcome fear, and unlock peak potential.
+We do this through a team of coaches who help athletes all over the world through FaceTime and Skype, and through the Perform Happy community.

-It’s this awesome group of amazing families and their young athletes, actually athletes of all ages who are working through self-paced study courses that are particularly tailored to each individual athlete’s needs as well as a weekly training and consistent support from the coaches through the forums.
+It’s this group of amazing families and their athletes who are working through self-paced study courses, particularly tailored to each individual athlete’s needs, as well as a weekly training and consistent support from the coaches through the forums.

-That’s available to you whether or not you’re having the best season of your life or you’re stuck in a rut, we’ve got something for you.
-Go check it out at performhappy.com if you’re interested and I am going to answer a question today from one of the members of the community and here we go.
-This gymnast dad says,
+That’s available to you whether or not you’re having the best season of your life or you’re stuck in a rut.
+Go check it out at performhappy.com if you’re interested.

 I’ve heard this plenty of times.
-I mean, it’s very common that athletes actually get their skills back in a totally different environment.
-I have heard the trampoline park story so many times, where kids are just playing around, they’re having fun, there’s no pressure, there’s no coach, there’s nobody watching.
+It’s very common for athletes to actually get their skills back in a different environment.
+I have heard the trampoline park story so many times; kids are just playing around, having fun, there’s no pressure, no coach, and nobody watching.

 They are by far the best tumbler in the whole place just because it’s full of eight year old kids who just like to jump around.
-It’s common because they’re just in a better mood.
-I guess it’s no surprising, but really, really contributes to confidence.
-It’s just feeling happy, feeling relaxed.
+It’s common because they’re in a better mood.
+It really contributes to confidence, feeling happy, and relaxed.

 From Progress to Stress

-There was another girl who reached out to me today in the forums in the community who was like, “I don’t want to set goals.
-I don’t want to go to practice.
-I don’t want to-” And this is a girl, who just last week was killing it in the gym.
-The last couple weeks she’s getting new skills, she’s doing awesome, she’s getting all this stuff, which has then turned now into this source of stress for her.
+There was another girl who reached out to me today in the forums in the community who told me everything she didn’t want to do.
+She didn’t want to set goals, didn’t want to go to practice, etc. This is a girl who just last week was killing it in the gym.
+She’s been getting new skills and doing awesome, which has now turned into this source of stress for her.

-I’m going to talk through the main ways, the best ways to build confidence.
-From there, I’m also going to talk about how coaches play a part.
-Because coaches definitely play a big part, and parents too, in how you overcome fear and build confidence.
+I’m going to talk through the best ways to build confidence.
+From there, I’m also going to talk about how coaches play a big part, and parents too, in how you overcome fear and build confidence.

 The Best Ways to Build Confidence

-Well, we definitely want to break it down and I just had an athlete this week who was like, “I’m successful.
-Great, I don’t need my session this week.”
-And I’m like, “Okay, fine.
-That’s great.
-You’re doing … But, make sure you reflect.
-Make sure that you take the time to look at why.
-Why were you successful?
-Why did it work?”
-That’s almost as important as the success itself is the process of looking back and going, “Okay, it worked because I was having fun.
-I was thinking about this.
-I wasn’t thinking about this.”
+What’s almost as important as the success itself is the process of looking back.
+You can look back and see it worked because you were having fun.
+You were focused on one thing and not another.
 You want to go back and break it down.
-You guys hear me say it all the time, the three best questions to reflect on after any performance, even a performance at the trampoline park is: What went well?
+You hear me say it all the time – the three best questions to reflect on after any performance, even a performance at the trampoline park, are: What went well?
 What didn’t go so well?
 What did I learn?

 Walk Away with Three Lessons

-That way, you’re in the habit of paying attention so when you have one of these random good days, you can start to track the patterns.
-Okay, so successes, I have a caveat, like yes successes build confidence, but only if they’re then not a source of pressure.
-Something that I talk about in the overcoming fear course is that the expectation of more success will actually undercut success sometimes.
-What I mean by that is if you’re afraid that doing well is going to up the expectations of your coaches, then it’s almost safer to not do well and stay put.
+When you ask yourself these questions, you get in the habit of paying attention.
+This way, when you have one of these random good days, you can start to track the patterns.
+I do have a caveat with successes.
+Yes, success builds confidence, but only if it’s not a source of pressure.
+Something I talk about in the overcoming fear course is the expectation of more success could actually undercut success.
+This means if you’re afraid that doing well is going to up the expectations of your coaches, then it’s almost safer to not do well and stay put.

-I’ve got a couple of examples actually in the overcoming fear course of kids who get stuck on easy skills because they know the second they get that, they’re moving into hard skills.
-The second that they get into it.
-There isn’t this feeling of safety in gymnastics, or in sports, or even in school necessarily.
-Especially among this age, you know, the 10 to 13 age, where they feel like they can stand up for themselves to adults.
-That is one of the hardest things is to be able to go, “You know, coach, I don’t feel so comfortable trying that.”
-They feel like, if I do this skill successfully, I’m going to be required to do this hard thing and I’m not going to be able to say no.
+I have a couple of examples in the overcoming fear course of kids who get stuck on easy skills.
+They know the second they get it, they’re moving on to the harder skills.
+There isn’t this feeling of safety in gymnastics, in sports, or even in school necessarily.
+This age group in particular, the 10 to 13 year olds, feel like they can’t stand up for themselves to adults.
+It’s so hard for these young athletes to tell their coaches when they are uncomfortable trying something new.
+They feel that if they do the skill successfully, they will be required to do something more difficult and won’t be able to say no.

 Your Brain Stays Stuck